-Here’s When It’s OK to Eat Moldy Food—And When Not
+Here's When It's OK to Eat Moldy Food—And When It's Not

 How many times have you gone to make a sandwich and there's teeny freckle of mold on the bread?
 Do you taste it or toss it?
-Sometimes mold can put you at risk of getting sick, sometimes it's nothing to worry about.
-Curious as to what mold containing foods have worrisome effects we searched for the answers.
+Sometimes mold can put you at risk of getting sick, and other times, it's nothing to worry about.
+Curious as to which moldy food has worrisome effects, we searched for the answers.

 Cold Cuts, Bacon, and Hot Dogs

 Foods like turkey and roasted chicken breast rarely get moldy in my fridge because their high levels of sodium and nitrites decrease moisture content and help prevent the spread of bacteria.
 But if they were to have mold… to the trash they go!
 Any food with a high moisture composition is more likely to be tarnished beyond what you can see, meaning, they invite more germs to stand beside the mold before we can tell.

 Nope—toss it!
 Turns out, we can't just scoop away the moldy section of the pasta salad from the other night.
 Because of the moisture this food group obtains, bacteria is more likely to spread before your eyes can actually see the infected areas.
 But it's there!

 Soft, Crumbled, and Sliced Cheeses

 Sure, sometimes you want moldy cheese.
 (Think: bleu cheese.)
 But in the case of soft cheeses like brie, cream cheese, or slices of Swiss, new sightings of mold should be a major indicator that they need to be thrown out and not eaten.
 Unless you bought cheese with manufactured mold, it is not safe to eat once contaminated.